Cornelius Ryan: War correspondent

+Military history

 On a trip to Normandy in 1949, Ryan became interested in telling a more complete story of Operation Overlord than had been produced to that date.
 He began compiling information and conducting over 1000 interviews as he gathered stories from both the Allies and the Germans, as well as French civilians.

 In 1956 he began to write down his World War II notes for The Longest Day: 6 June 1944 D-Day, which tells the story of the D-Day Invasion of Normandy.
 He completed it and published it in 1959.
 It was an instant success, and film rights were purchased.
-Ryan helped to write the screenplay for the 1962 The Longest Day.
+Ryan helped to write the screenplay for the subsequent 1962 film adaptation by 20th Century Fox.
 Darryl F. Zanuck paid the author US$175,000 for the screen rights to the book.

 Ryan's 1957 book One Minute to Ditch! is about the successful ocean ditching of a Pan American Boeing 377 Stratocruiser.
 After publishing an article about the ditching for Collier's in their 21 December 1956, issue, Ryan expanded it and developed it as a book.

 His next work was The Last Battle (1966), about the Battle of Berlin.
 The book contains detailed accounts from all perspectives: civilian, and American, British, Russian and German military.
 It deals with the fraught military and political situation in mid-1945, when the western Allies and the Soviet Union competed to liberate Berlin and occupy Germany.
-The book contains echoes Soviet disinformation about their investigation of the death of Adolf Hitler, namely that they found Hitler's body instead of a body double (along with Hitler's liberated dental remains).
+The book contains echoes of Soviet disinformation about their investigation of the death of Adolf Hitler, namely that they found Hitler's body instead of a body double (along with Hitler's liberated dental remains).

 Ryan followed this work with A Bridge Too Far (1974), which tells the story of Operation Market Garden, the ill-fated assault by Allied airborne forces on the Netherlands, culminating in the Battle of Arnhem.
 This work was also adapted for the cinema and released as a major 1977 film of the same name.